dougburks/debian-cinnaminty/README.md

 ## Is this related to Security Onion?

-No, this script is not really related to Security Onion, it is intended to provide a general desktop environment.
-Of course, you could use the Chromium web browser to connect to your Security Onion deployment.
+No, this script is not really related to Security Onion.
+Debian-cinnaminty is intended to provide a general desktop environment.
+Of course, you could use the included Chromium web browser to connect to your Security Onion Console!